-The conference will be held at the Wailea Marriott, 3700 Wailea Alanui, Wailea, Hawaii 96753.
-The conference rate is $219.00 (single/double) per night, plus a mandatory incidental fee of $20.00 per room, per day (which includes overnight self parking), and 13.416% sales and local taxes.
+The conference will be held at the Wailea Marriott, 3700 Wailea Alanui Drive, Wailea, Hawaii 96753.
+Space is limited at the conference rate of $219.00 (single/double) per night.
+There is a mandatory incidental fee of $20.00 per room, per day (which includes overnight self parking), and 13.416% sales and local taxes.
 A suggested baggage handling gratuity of $10.42 per person, roundtrip, and housekeeping gratuity of $3.12 per day are at the individual’s discretion.
 A two-night room deposit will be charged at time of reservation.

 Reservations must be received on or before August 22, 2014; after this date, reservations at the group rate are not guaranteed.
 Cancellations after August 6, 2013 will be charged two night’s room and tax charges.

 For online reservations, click here or please call Group Reservations at 1-877-622-3140 (for calls within the United States) or 1-808-874-7853 (for international calls).

 Should the Wailea Marriott be sold out at the conference rate on your desired nights of stay, arrangements have been made for a limited number of rooms, next door, at the Grand Wailea, 3850 Wailea Alanui Drive, Wailea, Hawaii 96753.

 The Grand Wailea connects via an oceanfront path and is a 5-10 minute walk to the conference venue at the Wailea Marriott; or, if you rent a car, daily self-parking is complimentary at the Wailea Marriott (just take the parking ticket to the hotel front desk for validation).